African Peach

 Rubiaceae family

-The fruit can be eaten fresh, as a juice with sugars or dried naturally and used afterwards; flower heads can be cooked and eaten as a vegetable.
-Reported to have medicinal properties for e.g. diabetes, fever, indigestion and coughs.
+The fruit can be eaten fresh, juiced or dried.
+Flower heads can be cooked and eaten as a vegetable.

 Nauclia latifolia